pento/testpress/README.md

-This is an experiment with creating a WordPress Development Environment.
+This is an experiment with creating a WordPress testing and contribution environment.

 ## Usage